k5iogura/YOLOv2-chainer/README.md

 onnx_chainer output error.

-## Limitation to convert chainer network definition to onnx or caffemodel
+## Limitations to convert chainer network definition to onnx or caffemodel

 - **L.Bias causes KeyError: 'BroadcastTo'.
 So do not use L.Bias layer.**
 - **use_beta option of L.BatchNormalize() must be True.
 So do not use use_beta=False**